xai-uncertainty/xai-uncertainty/_pages/faq.md

 * Q: Will the paper be published in any proceedings?
   A: Yes, there will be post-workshop proceedings published by [Springer Communications in Computer and Information Science](https://www.springer.com/series/7899), in 1-2 volumes, organised by focused scope and possibly indexed by WOS.
 However, authors will have the option **to exclude their paper from the proceedings, if they want so.**

-* Q: Is it mandatory to attend in-person if my paper has been accepted to the workshop or I have the option to attend/present virtually?
-  A: No, it is not.
-Attendance to all workshops will be guaranteed **both** in presence and remotely for all participants enrolled to the main conference and/or workshops.

 * Q: Can I attend the workshop without being registered at ECML-PKDD 2023 conference?
 A: The workshop is hosted by ECML-PKDD.
 Therefore, you have to be registered in order to attend the live sessions and the poster session of our workshop.